MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/mobile-applications.md

 ---
-title: Using MSAL.NET With MAUI and Xamarin
+title: Using MSAL.NET With .NET MAUI
 description: "How to use MSAL.NET on mobile platforms."
 ---

-# Using MSAL.NET With MAUI and Xamarin
+# Using MSAL.NET With MAUI

 MSAL.NET can run on mobile devices (both iOS and Android) through applications built with [.NET Multi-platform App UI (MAUI)](https://dotnet.microsoft.com/apps/maui).